 Every YWAM Converge participant will engage these values through formal and informal Bible Studies, learning activities, and discussion, including the following topics from 2 Peter 1:

-How 2 Peter 1:4-8 has helped shaped YWAM Converge:
+How 2 Peter 1:4-8 has helped shape YWAM Converge:

 - Faith/Life in Christ – We listen closely to God and obey fully all he says to do.
 We are resourceful, which means we quickly turn to God and faithfully search for ways to accomplish our assignments.